Activities, Lesson Plans, and More

 The Gettysburg Address: An American Treasure

-Lesson plan for students that uses elements of the Gettyburg Address to write and give a persuasive speech.
-Grades 11-12
+This lesson from George Mason University has students analyze primary sources and use elements of the Gettyburg Address to write and give a persuasive speech.
+For grades 11-12.

 Choices and Commitments: The Soldiers at Gettysburg